nicholashc/GhostWizards/README.md

 - provide interface with methods for all erc721 functionality for "ghost" wizards: transfer, approve, etc
 - "extra advanced mode" for max trustlessness that does the wizard sorting via on-chain [binary heap](https://github.com/zmitton/eth-heap) or sim
 - ensure the NFTs minted are compatible with future tournaments
-- leaderboard for most culled/most power culled through TheButton
+- leaderboard for most culled/most power culled through GhostWizards
 - front-run the Dapper culling bots as an alt method of getting valid proofs

 ### CheezeWizards_Smart_Contracts_in_Detail